Britain updates rules banning 3D-printer guns

 "The Liberator" handgun was invented by 25-year-old Cody Wilson, a Texan law student.
 His company Defense Distributed was quickly forced to remove the plans by the U.S. government, which said he had not received approval for making the weapon.

-In Britain, there are around 170,000 firearms licences and 620,000 shotgun licences currently on issue.
+In Britain, there are around 170,000 firearms licenses and 620,000 shotgun licenses currently on issue.
 All firearms must be licensed by the police and are subject to a lengthy applications process.

 "There has been an enormous amount of interest in recent months in 3D-printed guns and the potential dangers they pose," Crime Prevention Minister Norman Baker said in a statement.